BLKSerene/Wordless/doc/doc_eng.md

 ### 3.7 Colligation Extractor [[Back to Contents]](#doc-eng)
 **Note:** This module was originally named **Colligation** before *Wordless* 2.2

-In *Colligation Extractor*, you can search for patterns of colligation (parts of speech that co-occur more often than would be expected by chance) within a given collocational window (from 5 words to the left to 5 words to the right by default), conduct different tests of statistical significance on each pair of parts of speech and calculate the effect size for each pair using different measures.
+In *Colligation Extractor*, you can search for patterns of colligation (parts of speech that co-occur more often than would be expected by chance) within a given collocational window (from 5 words to the left to 5 words to the right by default), conduct different tests of statistical significance on each pair of parts of speech and calculate the bayes factor and effect size for each pair using different measures.
 You can adjust the settings for the generated data via **Generation Settings**.

 *Wordless* will automatically apply its built-in part-of-speech tagger on every file that are not part-of-speech-tagged already according to the language of each file.
 If part-of-speech tagging is not supported for the given languages, the user should provide a file that has already been part-of-speech-tagged and make sure that the correct **Text Type** has been set on each file.